-By the use of sophisticated material handling methods, the cost of production can be reduced to a significant amount.
+By the use of sophisticated methods, the cost of production can be reduced to a significant amount.

 2. Reduced waste of material

 Another significant concern of an organization is to minimize material waste.
-Most of the time, because of the lack of proper material handling.
 Sometimes, the material gets wasted because of poor storage, or sometimes it gets wasted while moving it from one place to another.